-Understanding how old your cat is can help you ensure he’s getting the care that he needs.
+Understanding how old your cat is can help you ensure they’re getting the care that they need.
 You and your vet can work together to watch for some health issues that tend to occur at different stages of your cat’s life, and you can be prepared to support your cat through common challenges of growing older, like arthritis.
 While you might never know precisely how old your cat is, you can usually get an approximation.
-And when it comes to your cat’s birthday, you can decide which day will be his special day and then, of course, celebrate accordingly!
+And when it comes to your cat’s birthday, you can decide which day will be their special day and then, of course, celebrate accordingly!

 - Why is my cat yowling all night?
 How to put an end to this ongoing nightmare

 - Help your dog and cat play: The body language communication guide you need

 - Do Maine Coon cats shed?
 Yes, and this is the secret to a clean house